Blake-Madden/i18n-check/Example.md

 | ../samples/subset.cpp | 80 | 123 | LINE WIDTH | Line is 123 characters long. | [debugParserInfo]

 Although the `verbose` option is primarily used for debugging `i18n-check`, it can also be useful for detecting tabs, stray spaces, and other formatting issues in your code.
-(Note that formatting issues are only checked for in the code, comments are ignored.)
+(Note that formatting issues are only checked for in the code;
+comments are ignored.)